Doctor of Philosophy (PhD)

-The Integrated PhD is an alternative to the standard PhD, combining research with an initial programme of taught modules, which cover research and professional skills as well as a range of subject content.
+The Integrated PhD may be an alternative to the standard PhD in certain subject areas.
+It combines research with an initial programme of taught modules, which cover research and professional skills as well as a range of subject content.
 Following successful completion of the taught elements, you will begin your original research and produce a thesis in the same manner as the traditional PhD.
 It can be studied full, or part, time.
 You can register for five years and most students take between four and five years to complete when studying full time.

 A Professional Doctorate is equivalent to a PhD and makes the same demands in terms of an original and significant contribution to knowledge, but is carried out in a professional context.
 This advanced programme of study is designed to meet the needs of a professional organisation as well as developing the individual in a professional capacity.
 It is aimed at professionals who are keen to pursue a qualification by carrying out research related to activities they are already undertaking in the workplace.
 It combines taught modules with a research phase.
 It is studied part time and varies in duration, from four to eight years.